CAFAudit/audit-service/README.md

 # Audit Management Web Service UI

-This is the user-interface for calling the [CAF Audit Management Web Service](https://github.hpe.com/caf/caf-audit-management-service) operations.
+This Swagger UI project builds a documentation web application for the [CAF Audit Management Web Service](https://github.hpe.com/caf/caf-audit-management-service).
 It allows users to see what operations the web service exposes as well as documentation relating to those operations and the web service in general.

 ## Usage